jankrom/jankrom/README.md

 # Hi there!
 I'm Justin Ankrom 👋

 Welcome to my GitHub profile!
-I'm a software engineer at Meta and have a B.S. in Electrical and Computer Engineering student from Carnegie Mellon University, passionate about leveraging technology to solve real-world problems and enhance the quality of life.
+I'm a software engineer at Meta and have a B.S. in Electrical and Computer Engineering from Carnegie Mellon University, passionate about leveraging technology to solve real-world problems and enhance the quality of life.

 ## 🚀 About Me